s3ql/s3ql/rst/issues.rst

   <https://bitbucket.org/nikratio/s3ql/issue/16/support-access-control-lists-acls>`_
   for more details.

+* As of Linux kernel 3.5 S3QL file systems do not implement the "write protect" bit on directories.
+In other words, even if a directory has the write protect bit set, the owner of the directory can delete any files and (empty) subdirectories inside it.
+This is a bug in the FUSE kernel module
+  (cf. https://github.com/libfuse/libfuse/issues/23) and needs to be fixed in the kernel.
+Unfortunately it does not look as if this is going to be fixed anytime soon (as of 2016/2/28).

 * S3QL is rather slow when an application tries to write data in unreasonably small chunks.
 If a 1 MiB file is copied in chunks of 1 KB, this will take more than 10 times as long as when it's copied